daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 <a href="https://scholar.google.com/citations?user=n017nRYAAAAJ&hl=en">Google Scholar</a>
 </blockquote>

-I am an incoming assistant professor of computer science at the <a href="https://cs.utexas.edu/">University of Texas at Austin</a>, and I am currently a senior researcher at Microsoft in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of CTO at Azure for Operators group</a>.
+I am an incoming Assistant Professor of computer science at the <a href="https://cs.utexas.edu/">University of Texas at Austin</a>, and I am currently a Senior Researcher at Microsoft in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of CTO at Azure for Operators group</a>.

 My research interests lie in the intersection of systems and networking